broadinstitute/imaging-platform-pipelines/cellpainting_ipsc_20x_phenix_with_bf_bin1/README.md

 - The analysis pipeline is customized for iPSCs cells imaged at 20x on Opera Phenix, without binning.
 - The illumination pipeline requires that the image dimensions are a multiple of 10 because it downsamples and upsamples by a factor of 10.
+- Both pipelines were set up to process 2 brightfield channels (which are used for digital phase contrast imaging).
+There are 7 channels in all: 5 Cell Painting channels + 2 brightfield channels.